pydata/xarray/doc/internals.rst

 **Output**

 The output of the backend `open_dataset` shall be an instance of Xarray :py:class:`~xarray.Dataset` that implements the additional method ``close``, used by Xarray to ensure the related files are eventually closed.

-If you don't want to support the lazy loading, then the :py:class:`~xarray.Dataset` shall contain :py:class:`numpy.ndarray` and your work is almost done.
+If you don't want to support the lazy loading, then the :py:class:`~xarray.Dataset` shall contain values as a :py:class:`numpy.ndarray` and your work is almost done.

 .. _RST open_dataset_parameters: